 In 2014 it was 60 years since Her Majesty Queen Elizabeth II's first visit to Australia as reigning monarch.
 In 1954 there was much excitement and about 75 per cent of Australia's population caught a glimpse of the new young queen.

-Changing relationship between the Australian public and the monarchy
+Australian public and the monarchy

 A rare portrait of Queen Elizabeth II provides the chance to examine the relationship between the Australian public and the monarchy.